 US strategy was changing.
 The constant and unrelenting violence created the circumstances for a major rethink of the Bush administration's policy towards Iraq.
 Having appointed an authoritarian Allawi, the neoconservative discourse was being sidelined in Washington.
-This new approach for Iraq was perceived to have merit.
-The intention behind the structure and nature of the interim government was to limit Iraq's links with Iran and also to keep the pan-Arab appearance alive.
-Most of all, it was designed to keep Iraq in step with the US policy of isolating Iran.
-During this period, the Kurds were also marginalised, treated as non-players.
-Allawi was portrayed as a strong man, although he did not have Saddam's 'fear factor.'
-The interim government was used as a force for change and reconfiguration of previously pursued post-Saddam policies.
-It was a tool to
+This new approach for Iraq was perceived to have merit.302 The intention behind the structure and nature of the interim government was to limit Iraq's links with Iran and also to keep the pan-Arab appearance alive.
+Most of all, it was designed to keep Iraq in step with the US policy of isolating Iran.303 During this period, the Kurds were also marginalised, treated as non-players.
+Allawi was portrayed as a strong man, although he did not have Saddam's 'fear factor.'304 The interim government was used as a force for change and reconfiguration of previously pursued post-Saddam policies.
+It was a tool to bring back alienated Sunnis into the political process.305 However, the rhetoric remained fairly consistent, with a further emphasis on democracy promotion.
+Failing to find WMD in Iraq after the war, the Bush administration focused its rhetoric to promoting democracy with no mention of the Baath regime's record or potential threats.306

-- ibid., p.
-289. - ibid.
+- 297 ibid., p.
+289. - 298 ibid.